-It is important that you are nicotine free for at least six weeks prior to AND after surgery.
 Multiple studies have shown nicotine use greatly affects healing for 4 weeks after its last use.
-E-cigarettes, nicotine vaporizers, nicotine patches and nicotine gum are also nicotine delivery devices and will negatively impact your recovery after surgery for the same reasons that smoking does.
-Again, note that exposure to exhaled nicotine can also impair wound healing.
+E-cigarettes, nicotine vaporizers, nicotine patches and nicotine gum are also nicotine delivery devices and will negatively impact your recovery after surgery for the same reasons.
+Please note that exposure to secondhand smoke can also impair wound healing.

 PLAN YOUR PREOPERATIVE CLEARANCE AND TESTS: If suggested by our team, arrange to see your primary care physician for a full history and physical.
 Additional tests such as labs, a chest X-ray or an EKG heart tracing may be necessary depending on your age and medical history.
 Make sure all tests are received by our office at least 2 weeks prior to your surgery.
-Please note that you may incur a separate out-of-pocket cost for these services.